Shiphero/pr-commenter/README.md

 pr-commenter your/repo 12 comment.txt
 ```

-Or from the standard input
+Or from the standard input, using `-` as the file name

 ```
 cat comment.txt | pr-commenter your/repo 12 -